English | Español

-Most of us can remember being pressured to just “suffer through it” from our own childhoods.
-Who doesn’t recall being forced to kiss “Great Aunt Edna” as a kid, or getting scratched by Uncle Bob’s beard as he leaned in for a squeeze?
+Most of us can remember being pressured to just “suffer through it” during our own childhoods.
+Who doesn’t recall being forced to kiss a great aunt as a kid, or getting scratched by an uncle’s beard as he leaned in for a squeeze?
 Or, being told to just ignore the teasing and roughhousing of our cousins?

-Backing up a child who doesn’t want to be kissed or hugged does not mean that Grandma, or Great Aunt Edna, or Uncle Bob or Cousin Sara are doing anything wrong, but it does demonstrate that touch and play for affection or fun is your child’s choice in all situations.
-The holidays are a perfect time to work on “boundary setting” with our kids, so they feel confident and empowered as they move through different ages and stages of life.
+Backing up a child who doesn’t want to be kissed or hugged does not mean that the grandparents, aunts, uncles, or cousins are doing anything wrong, but it does demonstrate that touch and play for affection or fun is your child’s choice in all situations.
+The holidays are a perfect time to work on boundary-setting skills with our kids, so they feel confident and empowered as they move through different ages and stages of life.

-When possible, try to bring relatives into this conversation ahead of time, letting them know that you are practicing with the kids to help them learn to set boundaries—and who better to practice with than people who know and care about the kids.
-That way, when a child sets a boundary with Grandma, she can feel that she’s part of a positive practice rather than left out.
-Some parents report that this is a difficult conversation to have, but I maintain that is an important one, and an opportunity for meaningful dialogue and exploration.
+When possible, try to bring relatives into this conversation ahead of time, letting them know that you are practicing with the kids to help them learn to set boundaries—and who better to practice with than people who know and care about the kids!
+That way, when a child sets a boundary with grandparents, they can feel that they are part of a positive practice rather than being left out.
+Some parents say that this is a difficult conversation to have, but it’s an important one, and an opportunity for meaningful dialogue and exploration.
 Many parents feel that their culture has expectations the children show adults respect through affection.